datjandra/covidscholar/README.md

 ### How can technology help?

 A smart crisis communication Chatbot can help with important questions that have almost unique well-defined answers.
 It can also provide access to a credible knowledge base collection from which AI systems can draw answers and could learn from the overall Q&A process.
-However, a Chatbot interface is not suitable for follow-up in-depth research.
+However, a Chatbot interface is not suitable for follow-up in-depth refining search.
 Furthermore, training a chatbot may be biassed by the programmer's own way of posing questions.

 ### The idea